NHSDigital/dtos-manage-breast-screening/README.md

 See [Deployment](docs/infrastructure/deployment.md).

+## Application secrets

+The app requires secrets provided as environment variables.
+Terraform creates an Azure key vault and all its secrets are mapped directly to the app as environment variables.
+Devs can access the key vault to create and update the secrets manually.

+Note [the process requires multiple steps](https://github.com/NHSDigital/dtos-devops-templates/tree/main/infrastructure/modules/container-app#key-vault-secrets) to set up an environment initially.

 ## Contributing

 - Make sure you have `pre-commit` running so that pre-commit hooks run automatically when you commit - this should have been set up automatically when you ran `make config`.